UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

     -   [Go to Position ACT](#go-to-position-act)
     -   [Go to Relative Position ACT](#go-to-relative-position-act)

+### Parameters:

+-   uint16_t `max_velocity` - The maximum velocity of the O Drive module in revs/s.
+Used for verifying the velocity feedforward value.
+Rev/s
+-   uint16_t `max_torque` - The maximum torque of the O Drive module in Nm.
+Used for verifying the torque feedforward value.
+Nm

 ### Motor State MSG

 The current motor values including position, velocity, and torque of the O Drive module.
 The units are rev, rev/s, and Nm respectively.